Viewing this page on your device?

-Fine motor control generally refers to control over the small movements of the hands and fingers, as well as the small muscles of the face and mouth (tongue) and feet.
-However, the focus is usually on developing the skills of the small muscles in the hands.
+Fine motor skills generally refer to one's ability to control the small movements of the hands and fingers, as well as the small muscles of the face and mouth (tongue) and feet.

 Self care activities such as tying shoelaces and using a knife and fork to eat food, all require a degree of fine motor control.
 Children who struggle with any of these activities often feel frustrated and their self-esteem suffers when they can’t keep up with their peers.